2025 ASEAN Para Games: Mascot

 The official mascots for the 2025 ASEAN Para Games, designed by Teeranop Wangsillapakun, the creative director and founder of TNOP Design, were commissioned by the Design Subcommittee of the Thailand Creative Culture Agency (THACCA) under the National Soft Power Strategy Committee.

-The mascots consisted of a group of five characters called The San, each vibrant and full of energy.
-They came in red, green, pink, yellow, and blue, representing the diversity of Thai society.
+The mascots consisted of a group of two characters called The San, each vibrant and full of energy.
+They came in purple and orange, representing the diversity of Thai society.
 Each character was designed using geometric patterns inspired by the structural lines of traditional Thai motifs, blending modernity with Thai identity.
-Together, they symbolized celebration, creativity, cultural connection, and the promotion of diversity in sports and society.
+Together, they symbolised celebration, creativity, cultural connection, and the promotion of diversity in sports and society.

-On 7 October 2025, a new version of The San was revealed; the number of mascots was reduced to one, with Suk being retained.
+On 7 October 2025, a new version of The San was revealed; the number of mascots was reduced to one, with Sao being retained.
 It was also recoloured to the Thai flag, to represent national pride.
-The original five San designs would be retained for merchandise.
+The original two San designs would be retained for merchandise.